First, let’s discuss what an open concept home is. (in case you’ve never heard of that term.)

 The point here is to learn and grow as homeowners and designers so that we don’t make the same mistakes.

-And believe me, I would be very happy to wrong about this.
+And believe me, I would be very happy to wrong about this apartment remodel.

 Not to gloat, (too much) :] but it has enjoyed a modest price-cut and it is still as predicted, on the market.

-Make no mistake, the apartment like mine did need some attention, but it got a little too much attention.
+However, make no mistake; the apartment like mine did need some attention.
+But, it got a little too much attention.

-Before embarking on a major renovation, a checklist is in order
+Before embarking on a major renovation of any kind including an apartment remodel, a checklist is in order

 - How much can I spend?